Insality/druid/README.md

 ## Druid Events

-All **Druid** components using [Druid Events](https://insality.github.io/druid/modules/druid.event.html) for components callbacks.
+All **Druid** components using [Defold Event](https://github.com/Insality/defold-event) for components callbacks.
 In component API ([button example](https://insality.github.io/druid/modules/Button.html#on_click)) pointed list of component events.
 You can manually subscribe to these events with the following API:

 - **event:subscribe**(callback)